Guides

 • Secure a loan with a higher LTV to reduce your deposit input

-• Offer a larger deposit (40% or more) for lower rates
+• Conversely, offer a larger deposit (40% or more) for lower rates

-It’s worth considering the bigger financial picture, though.
-As well as focusing on rates, consider your return on capital employed (ROCE) and whether or not having equity available to invest elsewhere simultaneously will offer greater returns.
+It’s worth considering the bigger financial picture, including your return on capital employed (ROCE) and whether or not having equity available to invest elsewhere simultaneously will offer greater returns.

 Real-Life Cost Examples